vidush5/my-portfolio/content/about.md

 weight: 201
 ---

 <div style="text-align: justify"> Hello there, I am <b>Vidushraj</b>, people usually call me Vidush.
 I’m currently working as a Data Engineer and living in Colombo, Sri Lanka.
 Ardent, fast and intrusive learner with persistance and love of research.
 I have an affection on prying through terabytes of data to find insights and telling stories to the end-user through visualization.
+I believe that effective communication and collaboration are essential to building successful data systems that meet the needs of end-users.
 My research interests lies in Big Data Analytics, Data Science and  Natural Language Processing.

-In addition to showcasing my technical skills, this portfolio also highlights my experience working in collaborative teams and my ability to communicate technical concepts to both technical and non-technical stakeholders.
-I believe that effective communication and collaboration are essential to building successful data systems that meet the needs of end-users.

 Whether you are an employer looking for a skilled data engineer or a fellow data enthusiast interested in learning more about data engineering, I hope that my portfolio provides insight into my skills, experience, and passion for this exciting field.
 Thank you for visiting my portfolio 😊! </div>